sueszli/sparkly-svm/README.md

 # running locally

-pyspark doesn't work with the latest 3.12 python and java 21 (as of may 2024) because of an incompatibility issue with `pyarrow`.
+pyspark doesn't work with the latest 3.12 python and java 21 versions (as of may 2024) because of an incompatibility issue with `pyarrow`.

 see: https://stackoverflow.com/a/77318636/13045051

 -   the jupyter team is using: python@3.11 and java@17.
 -   use a language runtime version manager like `asdf`.
--   make sure that the workers use the same version of python as the driver. you can make sure by running `pyspark` to open the spark shell and reading the first log lines that show the python version.
+-   make sure that the workers use the same version of python as the driver. you can check this by running `pyspark` and reading the logs.

-once that is done, you can just install spark and pyspark like so:
+then install the following packages:

 ```bash
 brew install apache-spark